Alexander Hart: Religious and personal life

-As the Jewish community in nearby Harrisonburg, Virginia, became more organized and established a Sunday school for the young, Hart provided guidance.
 John Wayland, in his History of Rockingham County (c.
 1912) writes that in 1890 "Major Hart of Staunton..." confirmed the first class in the congregation's "...new place of worship."

-Robert Rosen, in The Jewish Confederates, notes that after living in Staunton, Hart moved to Norfolk, Virginia.
+Robert Rosen, in The Jewish Confederates, said that after living in Staunton, Hart moved to Norfolk, Virginia.
 He was active in the Confederate War Veterans, serving as a commander in the Pickett-Buchanan Camp in Norfolk.
 Hart was reported to have led services in the Ohef Sholom Temple when the rabbi was absent.
 Hart died in ten days shy of his seventy-second birthday, and was buried in Norfolk.
 His tombstone reads "Major Alexander Hart, 5th La.
 Inf.
 C.S.A."